Exam administration is executed by the Office of the Registrar.

 Extegrity Support Contact information

-The current Exam4 software package is Spring 2019 Final Exams and is available for download here: https://www.exam4.com/org/599.
+The current Exam4 software package is Fall Session (pre-term) 2019 Final Exams and is available for download here: https://www.exam4.com/org/599.

 - Complete the registration information and download the Windows or macOS version as appropriate.

 - To install Exam4, double-click the install file you downloaded and follow the on screen prompts.